jakob-bagterp/browserist/docs/reference/index.md

 ---
 title: Documentation
-description: Browserist is the easiest way to do web scraping and browser automation with Python.
+description: Browserist is the easy way to do web scraping and browser automation with Python.
 This comprehensive documentation includes code examples for beginners and advanced users.
 tags:
     - Documentation
     - Tutorial